-4.1.1.
-Replication Granularity
+4.1.1 Replication Granularity

 In our storage scheme, data can be replicated a few times, the exact number being proportional to the number of units within a super unit and also on the replication granularity that exists within a specific unit.
-If there is a stable storage set up for servicing all the broker nodes within a level- l unit, then we denote the replication granularity for nodes within that part of the sub system as r{l} .
+If there is a stable storage set up for servicing all the broker nodes within a level- $\ell$ unit, then we denote the replication granularity for nodes within that part of the sub system as $r{\ell}$ .
 Stable storages exist within the context of a certain unit, with the possibility of multiple stable storages at different levels within the same unit.
 We do not impose a homogeneous replication granularity throughout the system.
 Instead, we impose a constraint on the minimum replication scheme for the system.
-In an N-level system, comprising of level-N units, we require that every node have a replication granularity of at least r_N .
-Thus, in a system comprising of super-super-clusters we require that every broker node within every super-super-cluster have a replication granularity of at least r_3 .
+In an N-level system, comprising of level-N units, we require that every node have a replication granularity of at least $r_N$ .
+Thus, in a system comprising of super-super-clusters we require that every broker node within every super-super-cluster have a replication granularity of at least $r_3$ .
 This is, of course, the coarsest grained replication scheme.
-There could be units present within the system that have a replication strategy, which is more fine grained.
-The other constraint, which we impose is that within a level- l unit u{l}^{l} there can be only one stable storage at level l .
+There could be units present within the system that have a replication strategy, which is more finely grained.
+The other constraint, which we impose is that within a level- $\ell$ unit $u_i^{\ell}$ there can be only one stable storage at level $\ell$ .

-Figure 4 depicts the different replication granularities that can exist within different parts of a sub system.
-As can be seen super-super-cluster SSC-B has a replication granularity r_3 , while super-cluster SC-4 within SSC-B has a replication granularity r_2 .
-Cluster I has a replication granularity of r_1 .
-Also, in the depicted replication scheme there could be no other node in SSC-B that serves as a stable storage to provide the nodes in SSC-B with a replication granularity of r_3 .
-Similarly, there could be no other stable storages, which try to service units SC-4 and SC-6 with a replication granularity of r_2 .
-Table I lists the replication granularities available at different nodes within the sub system depicted in figure 4.
+Figure 5 depicts the different replication granularities that can exist within different parts of a sub system.
+As can be seen super-super-cluster SSC-B has a replication granularity $r_3$ , while super-cluster SC-4 within SSC-B has a replication granularity $r_2$ .
+Cluster l has a replication granularity of $r_1$ .
+Also, in the depicted replication scheme there could be no other node in SSC-B that serves as a stable storage to provide the nodes in SSC-B with a replication granularity of $r_3$ .
+Similarly, there could be no other stable storages, which try to service units SC-4 and SC-6 with a replication granularity of $r_2$ .
+Table 1 lists the replication granularities available at different nodes within the sub system depicted in figure 5.